 A brief developmental evaluation for each child entering Kindergarten or First Grade will be scheduled.
 Hillel administers the YCAT and Bracken to incoming Kindergartners and just the YCAT to incoming first graders.
 Since we have seen how strong our ECC is in preparing children for kindergarten, those children matriculating to kindergarten from our ECC will most likely not be tested for kindergarten unless there are specific concerns and a further assessment is needed to determine readiness.
 We will, of course, advise you if this is the case.
 Evaluations typically begin in mid-December and continue through February.
-Additionally, the Director of Advancement and the Principal and/or Dean of Student Learning may visit the applicant’s current preschool or kindergarten classroom for a brief, informal on-site observation.
+Additionally, the Director of Advancement and the Principal and/or Director of Student Services may visit the applicant’s current preschool or kindergarten classroom for a brief, informal on-site observation.

 Incoming Kindergarten and First Grade students must attend a visiting day.

 For 2nd-8th Grade only – In order for your child to start Hillel in September, your school office must send Hillel a copy of your child’s final June report card, with any standardized test scores (where applicable), and all cumulative records.

 Cathy Hurley, Principal of Birmingham Groves High School, 2013-2018